tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 We are going to retrieve specific data by specifying query parameters in our request

+We are going to check to see if this year is a leap year

-In the ‘Enter request URL’ field enter:
+In the ‘Enter request URL’ field enter:  https://postman-echo.com/time/leap?timestamp=2018-05-10

 Click Send

+2016 was the last leap year

 +++?